chettrick/stm32cubef4/Projects/STM324xG_EVAL/Demonstrations/readme.txt

  The audio player module provides a complete audio solution based on the STM32F4xx and delivers a high-quality music experience.
 It supports playing music in WAV format but may be extended to support other compressed formats such as MP3 and WMA audio formats.
+ You can use the *.wav audio provided under "Utilities/Media/Audio" or any other ones.

  + Video
  -------
  The video player module provides a video solution based on the STM32F4xx and STemWin movie API.
 It supports playing movie in emf format.
+ You can use the *.emf video file provided under "Utilities/Media/Video".

  + USB Mass storage Device
  -------------------------
  The USB device module includes mass storage device application using the MicroSD memory.
 It uses the USB OTG FS peripheral as the USB OTG HS is used for the USB disk Flash storage unit.

  + Camera
  --------